dask/dask/docs/source/develop.rst

 ------

 The community discusses and tracks known bugs and potential features in the `Github Issue Tracker`_.
-If you have a new idea or have identified a bug then you should raise it there to start public discussion.
+If you have a new idea or have identified a bug, then you should raise it there to start public discussion.

-If you are looking for an introductory issue to get started with development then check out the `introductory label`_, which contains issues that are good for starting developers.
-Generally familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.
+If you are looking for an introductory issue to get started with development, then check out the `introductory label`_, which contains issues that are good for starting developers.
+Generally, familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.

 .. _`introductory label`: https://github.com/dask/dask/issues?q=is%3Aissue+is%3Aopen+label%3Aintroductory